open-policy-agent/gatekeeper/README.md

 ## Getting started

-Check out our [installation instructions](https://open-policy-agent.github.io/gatekeeper/website/docs/install) to deploy Gatekeeper components to your Kubernetes cluster.
+Check out the [installation instructions](https://open-policy-agent.github.io/gatekeeper/website/docs/install) to deploy Gatekeeper components to your Kubernetes cluster.

 ## Documentation

-Please see our [docs](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) for more in-depth information.
+Please see the [docs](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) for more in-depth information.

 ## Policy Library

 See the [Gatekeeper policy library](https://www.github.com/open-policy-agent/gatekeeper-library) for a collection of constraint templates and sample constraints that you can use with Gatekeeper.

-## Want to help?
+## Community

 Join us to help define the direction and implementation of this project!